 Such functionality might seem useless to some, but for many users it has a number of applications.
 For example, because virtualisation software can be stored on portable media such as a USB storage device, it allows the user to effectively take an entire user environment with them wherever they go.
 So rather than just carrying files, they can access all of their preferences on any machine.

 Alternatively, the same user may wish to access a piece of software that only works on the XP version of Windows.
 By installing virtualisation software, they could access this without having to revert the whole machine back to an older operating system.

 Where it is suspected that a computer has been used in the commission of a crime, however, these same benefits can become barriers to a successful investigation.
 Upon arrest of a suspect, computer equipment is typically confiscated and passed to an expert for computer forensic analysis.
 Such experts then aim to extract legally admissible evidence in the form of deleted files, registry entries and internet browsing histories.

 However, where a virtual machine has been used, the browsing history and registry data is written to the virtual machine and not to the host computer.
 This means that if the portable storage device is removed, there will be little or no evidence of user activity on the host machine.

-Most virtual machines require the user to install software on to the host, so there may at least be registry evidence that the software itself was once present, but some can be accessed directly from a CD ROM or USB storage device, in which case even less of a trace would be left.
+Most virtual machines require the user to install software on to the host, so there may at least be registry digital evidence that the software itself was once present, but some can be accessed directly from a CD-ROM or USB storage device, in which case even less of a trace would be left.